Let me guess.

 You can schedule time off and down time in the same way you schedule meetings.
 Just do it!
 I wrote a post on time management that links to many time management tips here.

 6. Healthy friendships

 When was the last time you hung out with a friend you didn’t need to ‘minister to’?
 Who makes you laugh until you cry?

 Go hang out with them.
 Regular doses of life-giving relationships can make such a difference.

 I am kindest when I have the most margin.
 This is true in terms of my calendar, but also true of finances.

-Writing, blogging and podcasting are my hobbies these days.
+Biking, boating, and barbecuing are my hobbies these days.

 You can be much more interesting than that.
 Take some pictures.
 Take up hiking.
 Get crafty.
 Study the constellations.

 9. Family Time

 Take a road trip, go out for dinner.
 Have some fun!